 This is really your departure day and with the Edinburgh flight leaving quite early in the morning.

 8:00 Departure from Vágar Airport with Atlantic Airways.
 Drop car keys off at 62N/Information desk.
-Be at the airport by about 7:00 (drive from Tórshavn takes about 1 hour).
+Arrive at the airport by about 7:00 (drive from Tórshavn takes about 1 hour).